-2014 has proved to have been a significant year for reflection and remembrance.
-In June we recalled the 70th anniversary of the Normandy landings and then in August the centenary of the outbreak of the First, or Great War was marked with both national and local commemorations.
-Hundreds of people visited the exhibitions in the Town Hall and here at St. Mary’s and hundreds more gathered at 11.00 p.m. on 4th August to mark the actual moment hostilities began 100 years ago.
+Each year proves to be a significant year for reflection and remembrance.
+Back in 2014 we recalled the 70th anniversary of the Normandy landings and the centenary of the outbreak of the First, or Great War was marked with both national and local commemorations.
+Hundreds of people visited the exhibitions in the Town Hall and here at St. Mary’s and hundreds more gathered to mark the actual moment hostilities began 100 years ago.

-While we recalled the start of wars, last month we also saw the effective end of operations in Afghanistan when British troops withdrew from Camp Bastion, handing the security of Helmand province and the country over to Afghan forces.
-The simple but moving ceremony marked the end of what is, in effect, the fourth war that Britain has fought in Afghanistan in the last 175 years although this most recent one, at over a decade was the longest.
+While we recall the start of wars, we also see the end of operations e.g. in Afghanistan when British troops withdrew from Camp Bastion, handing the security of Helmand province and the country over to Afghan forces.
+The simple but moving ceremony marking the end of what is, in effect, the fourth war that Britain has fought in Afghanistan in the last 175 years although this most recent one, at over a decade was the longest.